Kristina01111000/WordPressTheme/README.md

 		-> one for each of the header tabs
 	-> read through entire website for typos
 		-> lots of little ones everywhere
-	-> work on loading speed of front page,
-		-> img problem or server speed problem?
-		- google points to server problem
 	- change default user image
 	- change recent activity to what's new?
 	- set up read more for tag pages